microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 1. Make sure you have a `requirements.txt` file in your project that contains Django and its dependencies.
 You can generate `requirements.txt` using the command `pip freeze > requirements.txt`.

-1. In your Django project's `settings.py` file, add the root URL to which you intend to deploy the app to the `ALLOWED_HOSTS` list.
+1. In your Django project's `settings.py` file, modify the `ALLOWED_HOSTS` list to include the root URL to which you intend to deploy the app.
 For example, the following code assumes deployment to an Azure App Service (azurewebsites.net) named "vsdocs-django-sample-container":

     ```python
     ALLOWED_HOSTS = [